 • Wages or staffing costs can be considered applicable (a new hire or role expansion) for the sole purpose of implementing your proposed project or initiative.

-• Applicants must not have previously received funds through the Community Investment Grant Program.
+• Applicants who have previously received funds through the Community Investment Grant Program are not eligible to apply.

 The Community Investment Grant Program funds will be awarded to individuals and organizations who are stewards of innovation, the Nova Scotia economy, its people and communities, and the environment.
 Funding will align with CUA’s mission of helping everyday people achieve progress in their lives.
 The Program welcomes and celebrates the inclusion and promotion of diversity and equality.